Ephraim Carnegie Library

 The Ephraim Carnegie Library is a historic one-story building in Ephraim, Utah.
 It was built in 1914-1915 by Hans Peterson, A.C.
-Nielson, and Thors Monsen as a Carnegie library, and it was designed in the Beaux-Arts style by Watkins, Birch & Wright.
+Nielson, and Thors Monsen as a Carnegie library.

+It was designed in the Beaux-Arts style by Watkins, Birch and Wright.
 It has been listed on the National Register of Historic Places since October 25, 1984.